 Timings: From 6 AM to 3:30 PM.

-Best Time to Visit: From October till May end.
+Best Time To Visit: From October till May end.

 Fees: For Indians – INR 80 /- per person; for Foreign Nationals – INR 470 /- per person and for Video Camera – INR 400 /-.

-How to Reach: Sariska is well connected to Alwar, the nearest city thus regular bus and rail services are available.
+How To Reach: Sariska is well connected to Alwar, the nearest city thus regular bus and rail services are available.
 Jaipur Airport connects it by air and buses or taxis ply to and fro the park for a ride of nearly one and a half hours.
 Jaipur Railway Station is the nearest railway station.

-4. The Captivating Mount Abu Wildlife Sanctuary
+4. Mount Abu Wildlife Sanctuary – Hub For Numerous Sightseeing Spots

 This Wildlife Sanctuary is located in the Aravali Mountain Ranges which are considered to be the oldest mountains in India.
 It is a plateau – 19 km in length and 6 km in width with its altitude ranging from 300 to 1,722 meters above the mean sea level.
 It is a hub for numerous sightseeing spots and remains a perfect destination to view the best of wildlife across Rajasthan.

 Mount Abu is a hill station rich in biodiversity comprising of the sub-tropical thorn forests in its foothills.
 Many herbal medicinal plants are abundantly found here.
 Tourists can view a large variety of Orchids as well.
 The southern-western part of this park is rich in the bamboo forests.
 Rich haul of fauna finds place in Mount Abu Wildlife Sanctuary.
 Most endangered species of Jackals and Hyena are also found here.
 Apart from these two species, a large variety of animals like Hedgehog, Indian Fox, common langoor, Mongoose and Wild Boar are abundantly found here.
+The captivating Mount Abu Wildlife Sanctuary is one of the best places to visit in Mount Abu, Rajasthan.

-Best Time to Visit: Winter months stretching from October to March are ideal months to visit.
+Best Time To Visit: Winter months stretching from October to March are ideal months to visit.

 Fees: Jeep safari service is available for tourists convenience.
 The safari ride costs upwards of INR 300 per person and takes 3 to 4 hours to complete.